As used herein, the subsequent terms have the following defined meanings:

 8.5.
 Disclaimers.
 EXCEPT FOR THE EXPRESS WARRANTIES MADE IN THIS AGREEMENT, ALL MATERIALS, CONTENT, SERVICES, AND DELIVERABLES PROVIDED BY ONE PARTY TO THE OTHER PARTY HEREUNDER ARE PROVIDED AS IS.THE FOREGOING WARRANTIES ARE IN LIEU OF ALL OTHER WARRANTIES OR CONDITIONS, EXPRESS, IMPLIED, STATUTORY OR OTHERWISE, AND EACH PARTY SPECIFICALLY DISCLAIMS ANY AND ALL IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, TITLE AND NON-INFRNGEMENT.

-Company and MC indemnify and hold each other harmless from and against any lawsuit, claim, damage, liability, or expense (including reasonable attorneys’ fees) incurred by either party as a result of any third party claim against either party pertaining to the content on the Service, for any patent, copyright, trademark, or other intellectual property right of any third party that relates to any information provided to each other, or for any violation of any of the terms of this Service Agreement.
+9.1.
+Each party agrees to indemnify, defend and hold harmless the other party, its trustees, officers and employees (individually, an “Indemnified Party”, and collectively, the “Indemnified Parties”) from and against any lawsuit, claim, damage, liability, or expense (including reasonable attorneys’ fees) incurred by either party as a result of any third party claim against either party pertaining to the content on the Service, for any patent, copyright, trademark, or other intellectual property right of any third party that relates to any information provided to each other, or for any violation of any of the terms of this Service Agreement.

 10. LIMITATION ON LIABILITY